 The UK now recognizes the EU Digital Covid Certificate as a valid proof of vaccination.
 This means that any traveler from the EU who has been fully vaccinated should, in theory, be allowed entry into the UK.

-International travelers to Canada
+International Travelers to Canada

 As of August 9, Canada has reopened to fully-vaccinated Americans.
 But all international travelers to Canada, including citizens returning to Canada, will be required to download the free ArriveCAN app, which confirms vaccination status for any visitor to the country.
-Before entering Canada, visitors need to download this app, upload their passport information and COVID-19 vaccination documentation.
+Before entering Canada, visitors need to download this app, upload their passport information and Covid vaccination documentation.
 The app will then issue a receipt that can be presented to border officials as proof of vaccination.

-Proof of Vaccine for cruise travel
+Proof of Vaccine for Cruise Travel

 As we’ve seen recently, cruise ships can be more susceptible to viral outbreaks due to the number of passengers in close proximity for a sustained period of time.
-Because of this major cruise lines have implemented strict COVID safety protocols.
+Because of this, major cruise lines have implemented strict Covid safety protocols.
 Requiring proof of vaccination may be among these restrictions.

 The websites for cruise lines like Royal Caribbean and Norwegian clearly spell out exactly what’s required to meet their specific Proof of Vaccination requirement.
 Cruise-goers should check with their cruise line to verify what documentation they need.

-What are green passes?
+What are Green Passes?

 As more countries across North America and EU establish their proof of vaccine verification process at their borders, a number are taking additional safety precautions once travelers officially enter their countries.
 In places like New York, France, Italy and Britain, proof of vaccination is or will soon be required to enter public establishments like pubs, theaters and concert venues.
 Green passes will need to be presented at the doors to all locations that require proof of vaccination.